yogesh-studypad/cocos-docs/manual/framework/native/v3/getting-started/how-to-run-cpp-tests-on-linux/en.md

     	$ cd $cocos2dx_root/build
     	$ ./install-deps-linux.sh

-	Otherwise, you should install the depences by yourself.
+	Otherwise, you should install the dependencies by yourself.

 * **[Generate makefile](id:anchor5)**

-	After the dependened libs are installed, run `cmake` to generate `makefile`:
+	After the depended libs are installed, run `cmake` to generate `makefile`:

     	$ mkdir linux-build
     	$ cd linux-build